 Dcpiprof provides a high-level view of the performance of a workload.
-It reads a set of sample files and displays a listing of the number of samples per procedure, sorted by decreasing number of samples.
+It reads the profile data gathered by the system and displays a listing of the number of samples per procedure, sorted by decreasing number of samples.
 (It can also list the samples by image, rather than by procedure.)
-Figure 1 shows the first few lines of the output of dcpiprof for a run of an X11 drawing benchmark.
+Figure 1 shows the first few lines of the output of dcpiprof for a run of x11perf, an X11 drawing benchmark.
 For example, the ffb8ZeroPolyArc routine accounts for 33.87% of the cycles for this workload.
 Notice that this profile includes code in the kernel (/vmunix) as well as code in shared libraries.
+The figure also has columns for the cumulative percent of cycle samples consumed by the procedure and all those preceding it in the listing, as well as information about the total number and fraction of instruction cache miss samples that occurred in each procedure.